isomerpages/gb-assist/pages/solutionrepo/solution1050.md

 ---
-title: Package (1 Doctor)
+title: Microsoft O365 E3
 permalink: /productivity-solutions-grant/solutionrepo/solution1050
 ---

 #### Description

-The HeartVoice Telehealth Platform provides for teleconsultation services to enable healthcare professionals to interact with their patients remotely.
-Patients can schedule consultations via the WhatsApp or live queue.
-A web-based dashboard is provided for the doctors to perform video consultation, receive images, prescribe medicine, and input consultation notes
+Microsoft Office 365 is a suite of cloud-based productivity and collaboration application that integrates all Microsoft's existing online applications (Word, Excel, PowerPoint, OneNote, Outlook, Publisher, Sway, and Access) into a cloud service, adding Skype for Business and Microsoft Tem as the main communication

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_HeartVoice_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_CHASSasia-Software_only_Annex%203_07082020_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria